-Sunday Student Mass is celebrated in McDonough Chapel of the Mother of Mercy at 8 p.m. during the academic year.
-Noontime liturgies are celebrated Monday through Friday during the academic year.
-McDonough Chapel is open yearround for private prayer and meditation.
+Sunday Mass is celebrated in McDonough Chapel of the Mother of Mercy at 8 p.m. during the academic year.
+Noontime liturgies are celebrated on Tuesdays during the academic year.
+McDonough Chapel is open year-round for private prayer and meditation.